-4. New York City
+6. New York City

 Whether you’re looking for a US weekend getaway for a girls shopping trip, itching to try some of the best restaurants, take part in the clubbing and rooftop bar scene, or want to see a Broadway show or two, NYC has enough to keep any visitor busy be it your first visit or your 20th.

 Looking to mix a super fun atmosphere with awesome food?
 Visit Buddakan, TAO Downtown, and Beauty and Essex.
 My favorite Italian spot is L’Artusi.
 Head to Mr. Purple or The Crown for after dinner drinks with a view.

-A perfect weekend trip in the United states for city lovers that prefer to skip NYC and want something more manageable
+One of the best weekend trips in the US for city lovers that prefer to skip NYC and want something more manageable

 Chicago has its rooftop bars and restaurant patios ready to go the moment the weather warms up.
 Like any major city, the restaurant scene is on point.

-Shop till you drop on Magnificent Mile, eat amazing Mediterranean cuisine at Aba, check out the tiki bar Three Dots and a Dash, appreciate Chicago’s design and history on the architecture river cruise, attend a concert at Millennium Park, see a broadway musical, and make a mandatory stop at the Bean.
+Shop till you drop on Magnificent Mile, eat amazing Mediterranean cuisine at Aba, check out the tiki bar Three Dots and a Dash, appreciate Chicago’s design and history on the architecture river cruise, attend a concert at Millennium Park, attend a broadway musical, and make a mandatory stop at the Bean.

 If you can, try to fly into Midway airport as opposed to O’Hare.
 It takes about 30 minutes to get to downtown and is super easy if you want to use the metro.
 O’Hare will take double the time and since it’s a major hub it will take longer to get through security, claim your bags, etc.

-Go south 20 minutes and you are in San Diego.
-Go north 20 minutes and you are in the coastal town of Del Mar.
+Go south 20 minutes from La Jolla and you're in San Diego.
+Go north 20 minutes and you're in the coastal town of Del Mar.
 The Fairmont Grand Del Mar is a gorgeous hotel in the picturesque hills of Del Mar and perfect for a romantic getaway.

-Hike Torrey Pines, have Costal Italian on the rooftop at Catania, watch the sunset from a nice rooftop, visit La Jolla Cove to see the local seals, walk along the long stretch of beach in Del Mar, and you’ve got yourself a nice weekend getaway in the USA.
+Hike Torrey Pines, have Costal Italian on the rooftop at Catania, watch the sunset from a nice rooftop, visit La Jolla Cove to see the local seals, walk the long stretch of beach in Del Mar, and you’ve got yourself a nice US weekend getaway.

-8. Orlando – Disney World
+9. Orlando – Disney World

-Jake surprised me with a trip to Harry Potter World at Universal Studios in Orlando for our anniversary…I couldn’t have been happier!
+Jake surprised me with a trip to Harry Potter World at Universal Studios in Orlando for our 1st anniversary…I couldn’t have been happier!
+Yes, I'm a total Harry Potter nerd.
 Orlando is the perfect US weekend getaway over a long weekend (minimum of 2 nights).

 I like to use this calendar to pick when to go.
 It shows crowd levels for each park every day of the year.
 When you have limited time you can’t afford to visit on a really busy day.
 Try to find a day that is 6 or less on the scale of 1 to 10.